-The Human Immunodeficiency Virus or HIV is a virus that attacks our immune system and results to various complications.
-An individual infected with the virus will experience impairment of several body organs, until he or she becomes immune deficient.
+The Human Immunodeficiency Virus or HIV is a virus that attacks our immune system and results in various complications.
+An individual infected with the virus will experience impairment of several body organs until he or she becomes immune deficient.

 That is enough reason why HIV is one of today's most feared diseases.
 It can infect everybody, regardless of age, weight, height, or nationality.
 It is categorized as a pandemic illness because of its ability to quickly spread from one person to another.

 - unprotected sexual intercourse

 - transfusion of blood that is infected with HIV